Guatemala City, Guatemala: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. Check that you find the necessary type.
-The majority of adapters currently sold are just plugs and expect your devices to convert the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one works in most places.
+A plug adapter that supports outlet types A and B. Be careful to choose the necessary kind.
+The vast majority of adapters that you can buy are simply plug changers and expect your electronics to change the voltage themselves.
+If yours can't do that they could get fried.
+This one works in most areas.

-If you see the Ixchel Museum of traditional costumes, wear museum-appropriate clothing and take:
+If you go to the Ixchel Museum of traditional costumes, wear museum-appropriate clothing and take:

 June